 From the beginning, it’s been a family affair.
-Dawson Taylor has fond boyhood memories of the times he spent hanging around the warehouse and coal yard, then later the 17th Street hardware store when it opened in the early 30s.
+Robert Taylor’s son, Dawson, has fond boyhood memories of the times he spent hanging around the warehouse and coal yard, then later the 17th Street hardware store when it opened in the early 30s.
 “I’m sure my friends and I often made pests of ourselves as we played hide and seek behind stacks of roofing and cement,” he admits.
 The fact is, a boy growing up in the 20s and 30s would have been hard-pressed to find a more fascinating place in all of Virginia Beach to spend his growing years than Fuel, Feed and Building Supplies, Dawson believes.

 The business supplied materials for a great deal of the early commercial and residential construction in the small but growing town of Virginia Beach.
 Deliveries of building supplies and coal were made by horse cart in those early days, traveling to the north end and south to False Cape.
 The company grew along with the town, and later added Mobil fuel oil to the mix of products they supplied.
 This expansion, and the regular home deliveries that accompanied it, continued to enhance the already close connections the company had with the community.
 So close were they that there were often requests from customers to have the oil delivery driver bring an extra item or two with them from the store on their next delivery.

 In the early 60s, surfing was gaining in popularity and a young Hobie Alter traveled to the east coast in search of dealers for his new line of fiberglass surfboards.
 He met with an equally young Dawson Taylor who agreed to add the boards to the Fuel Feed store on 19th Street, becoming one of the very first Hobie dealers on the east coast.
-It was fun and exciting, with Fuel Feed helping to sponsor the first Surfing Carnival (today’s ECSC).
-They soon realized, however, that the surfboard clientele wasn't the same mix as the hardware clientele, and that business transitioned to the first surf shop in the area, Smith & Holland.
+It was fun and exciting, with Fuel Feed helping to sponsor the very first Surfing Carnival in Virginia Beach (today’s ECSC).
+They soon realized, however, that the surfboard clientele wasn't exactly the same mix as the hardware clientele, and that business transitioned to the first surf shop in the area, Smith & Holland.

 90 years later, that original coal yard and small warehouse has become Taylor’s Do it Centers, one of the region’s biggest home-grown success stories.
 As one of Virginia Beach’s oldest retail businesses, this family-owned and run enterprise continues to be the destination of choice for homeowners who come to Taylor’s expecting to find the same things customers have found for 90 years now: uncommon customer service, quality merchandise, cheerful expertise, excellent selection and competitive pricing.

 The first expansion for the company beyond their original 19th Street location was led by the sons of the founders in 1965.
-Dawson Taylor, Jimmy Jordan, Chick Jordan, along with Marshal and Audie Fisher joined together to open the very first “home center” in the region in 1965 in the growing area of Princess Anne Plaza.
+Dawson Taylor, Jimmy Jordan, and Chick Jordan, along with Marshal and Audie Fisher joined together to open the very first “home center” in the region in 1965 in the growing area of Princess Anne Plaza.
 They converted an old steel fabrication plant into a large, modern indoor showroom for lumber and building materials.
 That year they also joined the True Value hardware cooperative.
 The company expanded again in 1973 with the acquisition of an existing hardware store in the Hilltop area of the city.

-By 1978, the Resort area of the city had become so busy during the summer months that more and more local residents were hesitant to make the trek to the original 19th Street location during the busy season.
+By 1978, the Resort area of the city had become so busy during the summer months that more and more residents were hesitant to make the trek to the original 19th Street location during the busy season.
 So, the company decided to move and celebrated with a giant “Grand Closing” party for all their customers before selling that property to the city for future development.
 They took the funds from that sale and invested them in two new locations in the up and coming neighborhoods of Kempsville and Haygood in Virginia Beach.

 "We’re keeping Pleasants as an independent locally owned store and are excited about the future of Pleasants.” - Joe Taylor (Richmond Times-Dispatch)

-Taylor family are now actively engaged in the family business.
+Five members of the fourth generation of the Taylor family are now actively engaged in the family business.